 Robert, 60, started humming and whistling throughout the day.
 Over time, his humming got louder, and he started banging on the table over and over again.
 Robert’s wife and his boss at work were concerned about this behavior and tried to distract him, but this became stressful for everyone.
 Robert lost his job.
 A doctor diagnosed bvFTD and prescribed medication to control his behavior.
-Robert began to attend an adult day services program, but his behavior was too hard for the staff to manage, and he had to leave the program.
+Robert began to attend an adult day services program.

 For many caregivers, there comes a point when they can no longer take care of the person with a frontotemporal disorder without help.
 The caregiving demands are simply too great, perhaps requiring around-the-clock care.
-As the disease progresses, caregivers may want to get home health care services or look for a residential care facility, such as a group home, assisted living facility, or nursing home.
+As the disease progresses, caregivers may want to get home healthcare services or look for a residential care facility, such as a group home, assisted living facility, or nursing home .
 The decision to move the person with a frontotemporal disorder to a care facility can be difficult, but it can also give caregivers peace of mind to know that the person is safe and getting good care.
 The decreased level of stress may also improve the caregivers' relationship with his or her loved one.

 People with frontotemporal disorders typically live 6 to 8 years with their conditions, sometimes longer, sometimes less.
 Most people die of problems related to advanced disease.
 For example, as movement skills decline, a person can have trouble swallowing, leading to aspiration pneumonia, in which food or fluid gets into the lungs and causes infection.
 People with balance problems may fall and seriously injure themselves.

-It is difficult, but important, to plan for the end of life.
-Legal documents, such as a will and durable powers of attorney for health care and finances, should be created or updated as soon as possible after a diagnosis of bvFTD, PPA, or a related disorder.
+It is difficult, but important, to plan for the end of life .
+Legal documents, such as a will, living will, and durable powers of attorney for health care and finances, should be created or updated as soon as possible after a diagnosis of bvFTD, PPA, or a related disorder.
 Early on, many people can understand and participate in legal decisions.
 But as their illness progresses, it becomes harder to make such decisions.